Skip to main content

 UK GP salary in comparison to Australian GP salary

-UK GPs work 41.8 hours per week on average and earn £90,000 a year.
-The 2018 Alecto GP Salary Survey has revealed that the average annual GP salary in Australia for those working 39-43 hours per week is equivalent to £210,166 ($379,357).
+UK GPs work 38.4 hours per week on average and earn £90,000 a year.
+The 2024 Alecto GP Salary Survey has revealed that the average annual GP salary in Australia for those working ~40 hours per week is equivalent to £248,000 ($470,000).
 Research has found the average family doctor in the UK sees 205 patients a week.
 Australian GPs on the other hand, only see an average of 114 patients each week, that’s almost half compared to the UK.
 The stats clearly show that GPs in Australia are far better off in terms of salary and working hours which allows them to enjoy a better work-life balance.
 Not surprisingly, Australia is a very popular destination for UK GPs.
-In fact, we receive a lot of enquiries for Australian GP jobs throughout the year, and see many general practitioners moving from the UK to Australia.
-We understand that making such a life-changing decision takes time and needs to be considered carefully.
+In fact, we receive a lot of enquiries for Australian GP jobs from the UK throughout the year, and see many general practitioners moving from the UK to Australia.
+We understand that making such a life-changing decision takes time and needs to be considered carefully, not just because of your prospective doctor salary in Australia, but also for other reasons.
 Surely enough you will have many questions, which we are more than happy to answer.

 Cost of living – UK vs Australia